327241

 Earnings, Cash & Competitive Moat

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Universal Display's free cash flow came in at $29.49 million in Q4, up 437% year on year.
+Universal Display's free cash flow came in at $64.95 million in Q1, up 68.6% year on year.

 Universal Display Free Cash Flow

-As you can see above, Universal Display produced free cash flow of $94.99 million in the last year, a decent 16.5% of revenue.
-This FCF margin puts Universal Display in a position to reinvest, but we wouldn't mind seeing its cash flow conversion improve a little.
+As you can see above, Universal Display produced $121.4 million in free cash flow over the last 12 months, a solid 19.9% of revenue.
+This FCF margin is above average for semiconductor companies and should put Universal Display in a relatively strong position to invest in future growth initiatives.

 Return on Invested Capital (ROIC)

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, Universal Display's ROIC over the last two years averaged 42.6 percentage point decreases each year.
-The company has historically shown the ability to generate good returns, but they have gone the wrong way recently, making us a bit conscious.
+Unfortunately, Universal Display's ROIC significantly decreased over the last few years.
+The company has historically shown the ability to generate good returns, but the performance has not been as strong recently.

 Is Now The Time?

 There are numerous reasons why we think Universal Display is one of the best semiconductor companies out there.
-While we'd expect growth rates to moderate from here, its revenue growth has been solid over the last three years.
+For starters, its revenue growth has been solid over the last three years, and its growth over the next 12 months is expected to exceed that.
 Additionally, its impressive gross margins indicate robust pricing power, and its stellar ROIC suggests it has been a well-run company historically.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.